 - Seek medical attention.
 If you feel pain, go see a doctor.
 If you don’t feel pain, still go see a doctor.
 It’s likely that you’ve got adrenaline pumping through your veins that is masking your pain and it’s better to be safe than sorry.

 - Alert your insurance company.
 Most insurance policies require that you promptly notify them of an accident or else you risk losing coverage.

 - Consult with an accident lawyer.
 Insurance companies have more resources than you do, so why not call in reinforcements to help fight back against these giants.
-Contacting a motorcycle accident lawyer in Orange County will help level the playing field for you.
+Contacting an Orange County motorcycle attorney will help level the playing field for you.